 The posterior overlap statistic acts as a discriminator between lensed and unlensed candidate pairs of detected GW events.
-The discriminator exploits the fact that lensed events will have identical phase evolutions, and therefore, their intrinsic parameters in the detector frame must be identical.
+It exploits the fact that lensed events share identical phase evolutions, and therefore their intrinsic parameters in the detector frame must also be identical.
 Consequently, the degree of overlap between the posteriors of the intrinsic parameters of the two events could be indicative of the lensed nature of the pair.